The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 The voice that soothes with perfect, perhaps irrational wisdom is the voice of the sincere seeker who has discovered a path to inner surrender.
 The voice that doesn't have a relationship of identification with, a posture of attachment to, a moral, judged position in a moral judged world, that is a voice that is internally free.
 To be actually capable of universal love and wisdom, which could heal us all, requires letting go of whatever you think you are.
 Good or bad, you are not that; you are the all encompassing light of consciousness, the unspeakable divine flame, the un limited.

-At college my intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche basically says, make it up yourself; William James says, if it works for you, it's true enough.)
-This is a call for introspection, at best, so then I went to the East, to India, found a Guru, learned a bit about grace and humility and stillness, lived in his ashrams for a year or two.
+Perhaps the story begins in college.
+My intent and focus was to discover the highest good, extracting what the West offers by way of wisdom (summary: Nietszche says, make up your own; William James says, if it works for you, it's true enough.)
+This is a call for introspection, at best, so then I went to the East, to India, found a Guru, Second Teacher, learned a bit about grace and humility and stillness, lived in his ashrams for a year or two.

-After India, I spent a couple decades slowly developing on my own spiritual path nibbling at Second Teacher's writings, a few sentences before bedtime every night, and here: It gave me nightmare free sleep for decades.
+After India, I spent a couple decades slowly developing, you might say, baking, on my own spiritual path, by nibbling at Second Teacher's writings, a few sentences before bedtime every night, and here: It gave me anxiety and nightmare free sleep for decades.
 There is something about the right voice, which brings relief.

-It seems this mystery of the miraculously wise voice is associated with self-attribution within the cognitive/emotional regulatory system.
-And self-attribution is a process which seems hard to stop, once you're used to it.
+It seems this mystery of the miraculously wise voice is associated with (cessation of) self-attribution within the cognitive/emotional regulatory system.
+And self-attribution is a process which can seem hard to stop, if you're used to it.

 Yet it is possible, I believe, and I think I can share how; anyhow these notes show, and share with you, some records of my own process, in hopes they may be a relief to you as well.

 I always get an answer right away.
-It's like, in that state, emotionally prepared by a good long chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.
+It's like, in that state, emotionally prepared by a good, long, devotional chant, intellectually prepared by a good long meditation, now before the Teacher's place, forehead on the carpet, my sincerity, preparation, intention, and openness somehow meets their wisdom and some alchemy occurs to bring me a deep and satisfying, wiser insight, something I could never invent in my usual mind.

-Gradually I offered things with which I felt a sense of identification.
-For example, the wrinkled inner forehead of intense concentration, is a sensation a person can sense while concentrating hard on some task, and it is something I have felt as a sensory feedback indicator of the presence of my own great self; I identified with it.
+Gradually I offered more and more.
+Some emotional stuckness.
+My relationship with a difficult person.
+My suffering of the week.
+That my intentions not be greedy.
+That my choices be selfless.
+Then, things with which I felt a sense of identification.
+For example, the wrinkled inner forehead of intense concentration, is a sensation a person can sense while concentrating hard on some task, and it is something I have felt as a sensory feedback indicator of the presence of my own most focussed, determined, striving concentration; I identified with that sensation of the wrinkled inner forehead.
 I offered that.
 And answer came, you are That (inclusive).
 To put it in words, Yes I am that, for sure, but that doesn't limit what you are, you are All.

 Every time, some higher deeper truth and insight would come to me.
 I think sincerity and intensity of purpose found its appropriate context.
 I would go back to my seat, and sit and ponder what I learned and received and sometimes I would write it down.
 It seemed to me over time there was a theme of increasingly thorough and complete inner surrender, though that may not be apparent to a reader today.
-From a thick stack of those notes, this year I typed them in, and pulled out a subset which could perhaps stand alone, or be understandable by others, mostly outside of the jargon of a certain Hindu-derived, Sanskritic tradition, which by the way I do not officially represent nor here advertise: find your own way.
-"Darshan Notes" is how I thought of them, and that was the original name of this document.
-But this new title, a riff on Dostoevsky, brings a wider resonance, while communicating the same profundity that I've felt, so I'm going with that.
+From a thick stack of those notes accumulated over those 15 years, during a health scare (stented), realizing the significance, to me, of sharing this before I die, I typed them in here.

 You may wonder, What is your intention, Tom, with all this religiosity and God talk?
 Intellectually, I am actually an atheist.
 My Dad's Dad would say, I'm from Missouri, I'll believe it when I can see it.
 I'm with Grampa (Mom too, see #4, here).
 In the normal understanding of entities and relationships and existence and reality, there is actually and with certainty no god, let me just say it.
 No, it's not a matter of unknowability like the agnostics say, it's not possible-but-unknown if there is some kind of supernatural entity floating out there, invisible because maybe it's hiding behind a planet or some star, whether shaped like an old man with a beard or otherwise, listening to, much less delivering on, children's on-bent-knee and adults' however-expressed prayers, verbal emissions of grocery lists, like Santa in his workshop, somehow somewhere.
 No, there isn't any doubt.
 That's NOT true.
 Obviously.